iotaledger/bee/bee-message/tip.md

   corresponding NFT has the explicit or implicit `NFT ID` equal to that of the NFT on the output side.

 #### Consumed Outputs
-- The unlock is valid if and only if all unlock conditions and feature blocks present in the output validate.
 - When a consumed NFT output has no corresponding NFT output on the output side, the NFT it is being burned.
 Funds and assets inside the burned NFT output must be redistributed to other outputs in the burning transaction.

-#### Created Outputs
-- All <i>Unlock Condition</i> imposed transaction validation criteria must be fulfilled.
-- All <i>Feature Block</i> imposed transaction validation criteria must be fulfilled.